castro369/ghost-demo-terraform/README.md

 ### Run Terraform
 The Terraform Cloud Build triggers can be found in the Triggers page -> https://console.cloud.google.com/cloud-build/triggers?
+Change the Destroy trigger to be manually triggered (Manual Invocation).

 The Terraform code will create the following resources:
 - Networks and Subnetworks